xavierjohn/FunctionalDDD/README.md

 Functional-like programming with Domain Driven Design library is based on the [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions).

-I wanted the following
+With the following differences.

-- A reasonable error object that can be returned from functions.
+- Uses an Error object instead of a string to represent errors.
-- A way to handle errors in a functional way.
+- Validation error can hold multiple validation errors.
-- A way to return multiple errors.
+- Aggregate error can hold multiple errors.
 - A way to convert errors to HTTP errors.
 - Leverage fluent validation and use it to create domain objects.
 - A place to put common domain objects.
-- Railway Oriented programming with parallel tasks.
+- Ability to run parallel tasks.

  Let's look at a few examples: